namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Logged
 - First time went to a roller skating [rink](https://www.xanadu.nyc/).
 Very different from rollerblading I recall from childhood haha!

+### Changed
+- From Lavazza to Kirkland espresso, for the kamira.

 ## 2025-07
 ### Started
 - Started this personal changelog!